-From the moment students arrive, they are immersed in the rich culture and history that makes Japan one of the most fascinating countries in the world.
+From the moment students arrive, they are immersed in the rich culture and history that makes Japan one of the most fascinating and distinctive countries in the world.

 After touring the country, students participate in a three-day homestay with a Japanese family.
-Some past homestay experiences include attending summer festivals, learning and visiting with family members from the older Japanese generation, and gaining insight into the Japanese family dynamic.
+Some past homestay experiences include attending summer festivals, visiting with family members from older Japanese generations, and gaining insight into the Japanese family dynamic.

 Continuing the Exchange